benaronow/benaronow/README.md

 <h1>Hi, I'm Ben!</h1>

-- Currently studying Computer Science at Northeastern with a concentration in Software</br>
+- Currently studying Computer Science at Northeastern with a concentration in Software
+- Open to work in software development positions
-- Always ready and eager to learn new things!
+- Always ready and eager to learn new things

 <h2>Software Development Projects</h2>